apostrophecms-legacy/apostrophe-preferences/README.md

 ### Apostrophe Preferences

+## THIS MODULE IS DEPRECATED FOR NEW PROJECTS.
+[Apostrophe 2.x](http://apostrophecms.org) has a global preferences object built in.
+You do not need this module.

 Apostrophe Prefrences introduces a site-wide preferences menu to Apostrophe editors.
 Given a schema, the preferences module will save and load preferences on every page across your site.
 Use this module when you wish to give users control over aspects of the site that don't fit neatly into page settings or site content.

 In your `app.js` site configuration: